 Nothing is more important than a safe and comfortable trek, and footwear is one of the great contributors to your comfort and safety.
 Comfortable and fitting footwear will prevent you from foot pain and blisters along your climb up the mountain.

-Moreover, make sure to cut your nails short before setting off on your African adventure.
-It would also be helpful to take blister pads with you just in case and change your socks daily for your hygiene.
+Moreover, cut your nails short before setting off on your African adventure.
+Also, take blister pads just in case and change your socks daily for your hygiene.

 Walking boots